nightjuggler/math/README.md

 (See, for example, `python primes.py modstats 100000 4`)

-<li>3 + (any prime that's 1 mod 6) can be written as the sum of two primes that are both 5 mod 6
+<li>3 + (any prime that's 1 mod 6) is the sum of two primes that are both 5 mod 6, and

-<li>3 + (any prime that's 5 mod 6 and > 5) can be written as the sum of two primes that are both 1 mod 6
+3 + (any prime that's 5 mod 6 and > 5) is the sum of two primes that are both 1 mod 6.

-This means that every even number > 8 can be written as the sum of two primes > 3.
+This means that every even number > 8 is the sum of two primes > 3.

 (See, for example, `python primes.py modstats 100000 6`)